huggingface/ratchet/ARCHITECTURE.md

     - If no tensors contain a symbolic dimension, the graph is static.
 This means the graph is compiled into a single command buffer, and is repeatedly called with different input data (brrr).

     By exposing symbolic dimensions to the user, they can code their models with the CG in mind.
+3. Memory planning is crucial.
+Creation and first bind of a buffer is *expensive* in WebGPU.
+Therefore, Ratchet uses a greedy algorithm to pool buffers for intermediate results of the CFG.

 Why do this?

 Take for example Whisper from OpenAI.
 This is an encoder-decoder model, where the encoder is completely static (i.e everything is known at compile time), and the decoder is very dynamic (KV caching, seq_len increments every step).
-By allowing both paradigms, we can maximise performance._full
+By allowing both paradigms, we can maximise performance.